numannaseer/book-site-api/README.md

 nodemon index.js
 ```

-The API is developed using “Express js” javascript library  (“Node js” runtime environment).
+The API is developed using “Express.js” javascript library  (“Node.js” runtime environment).
-“MongoDB”  has been used to store the data related to various collections of BOOK-SITE API database.
+“MongoDB”  has been used to store the data related to various collections of BOOK-SITE website.
 “Mongoose” library is used to make requests to the MongoDB database.
 Refer the source code on github to get schema details: https://github.com/numannaseer/book-site-api
 The requests have been made using “POSTMAN” app.